ainarend/conquergpt/readme.md

 The above was written by GPT.
 I'm not a student of the 3rd year of the Faculty of Applied Mathematics and Computer Science of the Belarusian State University.
 Luckily, or unfortunately.

-BUt I am interested in AI and in Mobile & Web apps.
+But I am interested in AI and in Mobile & Web apps.

 ## What is this project about?